alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 Together with our CTO Guillermo Fernández we had done a few experiments to remove the main ELB, with mixed success.
+The immediate question is:
-How can you balance traffic without an ELB?
+how do you balance traffic without an ELB?
 The trick is to have an entry in the DNS registry that points to a set of different IP addresses corresponding to your servers.
 The DNS registry will reorder them randomly so that every client sees an arbitrary server first.